Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

-Fluke are a flatfish with both of its eyes located on the top of its body, this is well suited for its ambush style of hunting.
-Fluke lie in wait, flat on the bottom of the ocean or back bays, waiting patiently for its prey to swim over them, then, in a burst of speed, the fluke strikes out and drags its meal to the bottom to eat.
-Hopefully, after reading this hub, that meal will be your bait or lure attached to your fishing line!
+Fluke are a flatfish that has both of its eyes located on the top of its body.
+This evolutionary adaptation is well suited for its ambush style of hunting.
+Fluke lie in wait, flat on the bottom of the ocean or back bays, waiting patiently for their prey to swim over them.
+Then, in a burst of speed, the fluke strikes out and drags its meal to the bottom to eat.
+Hopefully, after reading this article, that meal will be your bait or lure attached to your fishing line!
 When targeting these fish in the back bays, location is very important.

-Summer Founder season in New Jersey begins 5/7/2012 and ends 9/25/2012 you can keep 8 fish 18" min.
-Check with other states along the East Coast for their respective regulations as fluke are highly regulated.
+Summer Founder season in New Jersey begins in May and ends in September.
+You can keep 8 fish 18" min.
+Check with the NJDEP for their updated regulations as fluke are highly regulated in New Jersey.

 Fluke like to stay cool.
 Not hot, not cold, but cool.
 They accomplish this by hunting in shallow warmer water "sometimes called flats", early in the spring when the deeper water is cold.
 Fluke tend to head to deeper cooler water during the summer as the water in the back bays warms up.
 Remember these location and water temperature tips to put yourself where the fish are to be successful.